Robert Yeates

 Raiden Montero

-Raiden Montero is currently finishing his MA in Asian Languages and Cultures at the University of Wisconsin-Madison (USA).
+Raiden Montero is an International Recruitment Coordinator at the University of Wisconsin Oshkosh (USA).
+He is also a doctoral student at Concordia University Wisconsin (USA) and holds an MA in Asian Languages and Cultures from the University of Wisconsin-Madison (USA).
 His research interests center around Horror Studies, political film readings, vengeful female ghosts, feminist film theory, Folk Horror, and Urban Horror.
 His geographic areas of interest are Southeast Asia (specifically Thailand) and East Asia (specifically Japan, Korea, and Taiwan).

 Meheli Sen